 Health Care Costs in Retirement: Are You Prepared?

 Even if you've been saving diligently, health care costs can throw a wrench in your retirement plans.
-A report from the Employee Benefit Research Institute estimates a 65-year-old couple could need as much as $383,000 in savings to have a 90% chance of covering their health care expenses—including premiums, deductibles, prescriptions, and out-of-pocket costs—in retirement.
-Here are four strategies to consider before you reach retirement age.
+A report from the Employee Benefit Research Institute estimates a 65-year-old couple could need as much as $351,000 in savings to have a 90% chance of covering their health care expenses—including premiums, deductibles, prescriptions, copays, and out-of-pocket costs—in retirement.
+Here are four strategies to consider before you reach retirement age to help minimize your cost of health care in the future.

 1. Make the most of an HSA

 If you're enrolled in a high-deductible health care plan (HDHP) that offers a health savings account (HSA), consider using it to sock away extra money for future medical needs.
-You can make tax-deductible contributions1 of up to $3,850 for individual coverage and $7,750 for a family in 2023 ($4,150 and $8,300 respectively in 2024)—plus an additional $1,000 for those ages 55 and older—which can be invested for potential growth.
+You can make tax-deductible contributions1 of up to $4,150 for individual coverage and $8,300 for a family in 2024 ($4,300 and $8,550 respectively in 2025)—plus an additional $1,000 for those ages 55 and older, and some plans allow you to invest your HSA funds after meeting a minimum account balance.

 2. Enroll in Medicare at the right time